CurrencyCloud/currencycloud-java/README.md

 For a better example, see [CurrencyCloudCookbook.java](/src/test/java/com/currencycloud/examples/CurrencyCloudCookbook.java), which is an implementation of [the Cookbook](https://connect.currencycloud.com/documentation/getting-started/cookbook) from the documentation.

-## Common Misconceptions and Antipatterns
+## Common Misconceptions, Anti-patterns and Suggestions
 1. Avoid creating one client per request
 2. Sessions typically have a timeout of several tens of minutes; this is to allow customers to reuse existing sessions for as long as possible
 3. Write your application so that it establishes a single instance of the CurrencyCloudClient class on startup and shares this between threads, keeping it alive until you shut the application down.
 This will translate into fewer requests on your part and less server load on ours
+4. Requests over the internet will fail on occasion for seemingly no apparent reason, and the SDK includes a comprehensive set of [error handling capabilities](#errors) to help troubleshoot those situations.
+Sometimes however, the best strategy is simply to retry.
+This is the case particularly with transient errors like **HTTP 429 - Too Many Requests** but wrapping calls in for/while loops is discouraged as in some extreme cases this may trigger our anti-DoS defences.
+As of version 1.2.3 we have introduced an [Exponential Backoff with Jitter][ebwj] retry feature which we recommend you use to safely handle retries.
+Please see CurrencyCloudCookbook.java and BackOffTest.java for examples
+5. API calls can throw exceptions.
+Try/Catch blocks are your friend.
+Use them generously

 ## On Behalf Of
 If you want to make calls on behalf of another user (e.g. someone who has a sub-account with you), you can execute certain commands 'on behalf of' the user's contact id.
 Here is an example: